andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 `IEnumerable<T>` is an interface that represents a collection of objects that can be enumerated.
 It is often used for working with collections like lists, arrays, and other data structures in a more flexible way compared to arrays.

+**Use Cases:**
+- **Lazy Loading of Products**: Use IEnumerable to fetch products from a database only when needed, improving performance and memory usage.
+- **Filtering Sales Data**: Apply LINQ queries to filter sales data based on various criteria (e.g., sales above a certain threshold).
+- **Streaming Data Processing**: Process large datasets of sales transactions without loading them entirely into memory.

+**Where Not to Use**: Avoid using IEnumerable when you need to access elements by index or require multiple passes over the collection, as it can lead to inefficiencies.

 #### Example Declaration
 You typically work with `IEnumerable<T>` when using collections like `List<T>`, but you can also create it from an array: